Busby, Montana

 Busby is a census-designated place (CDP) in Big Horn County, Montana, United States.
-It is on the Northern Cheyenne reservation.
-The population was 745 at the 2010 census.
+It is on the Northern Cheyenne Indian Reservation.
+The population was 719 at the 2020 census.
+It was 745 at the 2010 census.

-Description
+History

 The town is approximately 20 mi northeast of the site of the Battle of the Rosebud and the associated Rosebud Battlefield State Park, where General George Crook's forces encountered Sioux and Cheyenne forces led by Crazy Horse.

 The town is named for postmaster Sheridan Busby.
 The post office was established in 1904.

+Belle Highwalking, an American Indian writer, was taught by her uncle at Busby School in the early 1900s.

+The Alvin Young Barn and Cabin Historic District is listed on the National Register of Historic Places.
+The Young family began ranching in the area in the late 1890s.
+By the time of his death in 1928, Alvin Young owned 970 acres of land.

-Trader W. P. Moncure erected the Two Moons Monument at Busby in 1936.
+Nearby is the Moncure Tipi, a structure built in 1931 by Walker P. Moncure as a gathering place and dance hall.
+Moncure later erected the Two Moons Monument at Busby.

 Geography

 The community is located on Rosebud Creek and U.S. Route 212.

-It is on the Northern Cheyenne Indian Reservation.
-Belle Highwalking was taught by her uncle at Busby School in the early 1900s.

 According to the United States Census Bureau, the CDP has a total area of 14.2 sqmi, of which 14.2 sqmi is land and 0.1 sqmi (0.35%) is water.